Sonhoangvo/csgo/README.md

 # CSGO match result predictor
 # Overview
-The purpose of this project is to predict whether a CS:GO team will win or lose a given match based on preprocessed statistical data from previous matches.
+The purpose of this project is to predict whether a CS:GO player will win, lose or draw a given match based on preprocessed statistical data from previous matches.
 The prediction model utilizes Support Vector Machines (SVMs), chosen for their ability to handle small datasets with high accuracy.
 This project demonstrates key steps such as data preprocessing, scaling, visualization, model training, and parameter tuning for best precision

 # Feature
 Data Preprocessing: Clean raw match data and convert it into a usable format.